Non-Linear Dynamic Inversion with Actuator Dynamics: an Incremental Control Perspective: Comparison with Incremental Nonlinear Dynamic Inversion

-It can further be shown, that the input scaling as suggested by \citet{cordeiro2019cascaded} and \citep{cordeiro2021increased} for reducing the influence of noise and increasing the robustness with respect to time delays, can be interpreted as a modification of the innermost bandwidth of $y$: $\Omega_y=\Lambda \omega$, where the input scaling gain matrix $\Lambda \in \mathbb{R}^{m\times m}$ is diagonal.
-If this relation is inserted into \eqref{eq_siso_ctrl_law_final_complex}, and it is assumed that the actuators have equal bandwidth, i.e. $\Omega=\omega I_{k\times k}$, and taking the limit of the bandwidth going to infinity, we obtain the conventional INDI control law with the scaling gain matrix that was proposed by \citet{cordeiro2019cascaded}:
+It can further be shown that the input scaling as suggested by \citet{cordeiro2019cascaded} and \citep{cordeiro2021increased} for reducing the influence of noise and increasing the robustness with respect to time delays, can be interpreted as a modification of the innermost bandwidth of $\boldsymbol{y}$: $\boldsymbol{\Omega_y}=\boldsymbol{\Lambda} \omega$, where the input scaling gain matrix $\boldsymbol{\Lambda} \in \mathbb{R}^{m\times m}$ is diagonal.
+If this relation is inserted into the NDI control law in Eq. \eqref{eq_siso_ctrl_law_final_complex}, and it is assumed that the actuators have equal bandwidth, i.e. $\boldsymbol{\Omega}=\omega \boldsymbol{I}_{k\times k}$, and taking the limit of the bandwidth $\omega$ going to infinity, we obtain the conventional INDI control law with the scaling gain matrix that was proposed by \citet{cordeiro2019cascaded}:

-\citet{cordeiro2019cascaded} observed that choosing the diagonal elements of $\Lambda$ smaller than 1 reduces the closed-loop bandwidth.
+\citet{cordeiro2019cascaded} observed that choosing the diagonal elements of $\boldsymbol{\Lambda}$ smaller than 1 reduces the closed-loop bandwidth.
 With this formulation of the control law, the scaling gain can be directly identified as a modification of the desired innermost bandwidth.
 If the scaling factor is 1, as in conventional INDI, this corresponds to a desired innermost bandwidth equal to the actuator bandwidth.